GammaSQ/qubes-doc/privacy/i2p.md

 # Theory of operation #
 DNS requests from any appVM routed through the I2P-proxyVM are intercepted and answered with a localnet-IP if the domain ends in `.i2p`, otherwise the tor-dns-service is requested.
 Any http requests to the localnet-IP again is intercepted and routed to tinyproxy, which repackages the requests into proxy-requests and sends them to the local I2P-server.
-All other tcp-requests are routed through TOR.
+All other tcp-requests are routed through Tor.

 # Tor #
 Torifying traffic allows access to tor hidden nodes.